marcusoftnet/marcusoftnet.github.io/_posts/2015-01-19-things-i-say-often-why.md

 ---
 layout: post
-title: Things I say often Why?
+title: "Things I say often: Why?"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-01-19T11:08:19.000Z
+date: 2015-01-19 11:08:19
 tags:
  - Agile
  - Lean
  - Life of a consultant
  - Things I say often
 ---

 Really ... this is probably the word I use most often.
 And I'm proud of it!